 What an amazing morning this last Saturday.
 I learned so much and met some great new friends!
 No better way to spend the day than cook’n with a crew of talented, kind, and energetic people.

-We had some lively discussions reviewing some terrific articles from Dr Mercola, Dr Hyman, Dr Izabella Wentz and Dr Suzy Cohen.
-This life style is not just for thyroid challenges, it offers health to those suffering from any autoimmune problem as we discovered.
-Hope you all have a chance to check out their sites on the net.
+We had some lively discussions reviewing some terrific articles from Dr. Mercola, Dr. Hyman, Dr. Izabella Wentz, and Dr. Suzy Cohen.
+This lifestyle is not just for thyroid challenges, it offers health to those suffering from any autoimmune problem as we discovered.
+I hope you all have a chance to check out their sites on the net.
 They have valuable information to help you on your way.
-Both Izabella and Suzy are pharmacist and will respond to your questions.
-All of these specialist have articles that address to various challenges you might be facing and it’s worth signing up for their weekly newsletter.
-It’s time to take control of our own health right?
+Both Izabella and Suzy are pharmacists and will respond to your questions.
+All of these specialists have articles that address various challenges you might be facing and it’s worth signing up for their weekly newsletter.
+It’s time to take control of our own health, right?

 Station 1: Sausage or Spinach Empanada

 Barb and Lyn were faced with the experimental challenge of using Yummly.com’s empanada crust.
 WOOOOO what a dish.
 Barb, I finally met someone that likes things hotter than me.
 The sausage filling was amazing.
 Do you put that much red pepper on everything?
 Lyn tackled the crust with gusto and discovered sticky was not the way to go.
 A little more arrowroot flour and these puppies were a hit.
 The dough was perfect for pressing out and with a touch of spice in the dough made the empanada crust a real treat.
 I will be using this recipe more often, that’s for sure…oh yes, the spinach empanadas were super as well girls.
 They had the right amount of dairy-free ricotta cheese.
 I snuck some of the Italian Sauce from the Infused Egg Bake on top to the Spinach Empanada…oh yeah babe.